Information Technology Standards

 1.2 Assumptions and Constraints

 Information Technology is committed to providing world-class service to all users, including the services specified for contractors.
-If a contractor suspects a problem with a telephone or network connection, they are encouraged to contact the College’s Technology Support Center at 757-221-HELP (1-HELP for on-campus telephones).
+If a contractor suspects a problem with a telephone or network connection, they are encouraged to contact the university’s Technology Support Center at 757-221-HELP (1-HELP for on-campus telephones).
 The TSC representative will put a ticket in the appropriate queue, and an engineer will follow up to check the telephone or network jack.
 If an outage can be confirmed, the issue will be addressed as soon as possible.

 If the telephone or network jack is confirmed to be operating correctly, it is the responsibility of the contractor to find and/or provide additional support.
-The College cannot adequately provide support for contractor desktops, laptops, printers, plotters, scanners, cameras, network equipment, etc.
+The university cannot adequately provide support for contractor desktops, laptops, printers, plotters, scanners, cameras, network equipment, etc.

-Under no circumstances will the College support resources past the telephone or network jack.
+Under no circumstances will the university support resources past the telephone or network jack.
 If further support is required, Information Technology will provide a list of local computer companies that can be contracted to provide support.

 If additional services, outside the scope of this document, are promised by a representative of IT, any further support or questions regarding this service are to be directed to the original representative, not to the Technology Support Center or other members of IT staff.